 Something to Think About...

-On a basic level, the web is information.
-That information can be presented visually or auditorily.
+The web is information.
+That information can be presented visually or audibly.
 It can be presented in graphics, video, audio, animation, or in text.
-Our most common experience with web content is what we view through the portal of our web browser, which generally consists of text and graphics, but the web is much more than this.
-Anyone who has ever used RealPlayer, Windows Media Player, or Quicktime knows that these programs can play video content from the web.
-In fact, in many cases it is unnecessary to open a browser at all.
-These media players are themselves browsers.
-They can access web-based multimedia content, and some can even display HTML content.
+Our most common experience with web content is what we view through the portal of our web browser, which generally consists of text and graphics, but the web increasingly consists of video and multimedia content.
+Take a look at the homepage of most popular news sites and you'll find numerous video clips.

 The techniques for providing accessibility for users with disabilities are very straightforward - provide captions and transcripts for multimedia content (meaning video content that also has audio) and provide transcripts for audio-only content.

 Curtis Radford shares his perspective on Deafness and web accessibility.